-Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol SEA 1: To ensure the Malton and 1.
-Does the policy result in the loss of 1.
-No. = Norton local population have access to health, education, leisure and recreation services that are required. a community facility or poorer access to a community facility?
-2. Does the policy result in improved access to 2.
-This policy highlights the site shown as N1 on the NP proposals map as an opportunity for regeneration including the development of a public car park.
-The NP identifies shortage of car parking spaces as presenting an issue for people visiting the town centre.
-On the basis that improved car parking provision will increase access to shops and services including community facilities (e.g. the swimming pool), a positive impact is registered.
-The impact is uncertain since the policy itself won't deliver the improvements, instead it would facilitate it if a proposal comes forward.
-U+ SEA 2: To provide the opportunity for community facility 1.
-Does the policy deliver homes There is no link registered between this draft NP policy and this SEA objective 0 all people to meet their housing needs. which will address an identified local need such as affordable homes?
-SEA 3: To maintain and promote the 1.
-Would the policy lead to loss of an 1.
-No. = distinctiveness of communities within Malton and Norton existing use which contributes to the social character and distinctiveness of Malton and Norton?
-2. It is possible any development taking place here could create or enhance public realm but there is nothing in the policy referring to this.
-A neutral impact is registered here. = 2.
-Would the policy involve new public realm or enhancements to the public realm?
+Proposed SEA Appraisal prompts Impact - Description Impact -

+objective Symbol

+SEA 1: To ensure 1.
+Does the policy 1.
+No. =

+the Malton and result in the loss of

+Norton local a community facility 2.
+This policy highlights the site shown as N1 on the NP proposals map as an opportunity

+population have or poorer access to for regeneration including the development of a public car park.
+The NP identifies U +

+access to health, a community shortage of car parking spaces as presenting an issue for people visiting the town centre.

+education, leisure facility?
+On the basis that improved car parking provision will increase access to shops and

+and recreation services including community facilities (e.g. the swimming pool), a positive impact is

+services that are 2.
+Does the policy registered.

+required. result in improved The impact is uncertain since the policy itself won't deliver the improvements, instead it

+access to would facilitate it if a proposal comes forward.

+community facility

+SEA 2: To provide 1.
+Does the policy 1.
+There is no link registered between this draft NP policy and this SEA objective 0

+the opportunity for deliver homes

+all people to meet which will address

+their housing an identified local

+needs. need such as

+affordable homes?

+SEA 3: To maintain 1.
+Would the policy 1.
+No. =

+and promote the lead to loss of an

+distinctiveness of existing use which 2.
+It is possible any development taking place here could create or enhance public realm

+communities within contributes to the but there is nothing in the policy referring to this.
+A neutral impact is registered here. =

+Malton and Norton social character and

+distinctiveness of

+Malton and Norton?

+2. Would the policy

+involve new public

+realm or

+enhancements to

+the public realm?

-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol SEA 4: To reduce crime and the fear of crime in Malton and Norton 1.
+Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol SEA 4: To reduce crime and the fear of crime in Malton and Norton 1.
 Would the policy deliver development that would incorporate the principles of Secure by Design, reducing the potential for crime and discouraging anti-social behaviour.
 There is nothing to indicate in this policy alone that development would incorporate the principles of Secure by Design.
 A neutral impact is therefore registered.
 This is not to assert that the Local Plan and Neighbourhood Plan as a whole would not do this. = SEA 5: to maintain and enhance employment opportunities in the NP area.
-1. Will this policy deliver or help to deliver improved employment opportunities?
+Will this policy deliver or help to deliver improved employment opportunities?
 1. The policy identifies this site as suitable for regeneration which could include new commercial uses which could help to deliver improved employment opportunities.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain.
 U+ SEA 6: To maintain and enhance the vitality of the countryside and 1.
 Will the policy protect or enhance the viability and vitality of the town 1.
 By encouraging development that would deliver enhanced access to shops, services and community facilities in a town centre location.
 Yes.
 Since the policy is an aspirational one and is dependent on a proposal for the actual delivery, this impact is uncertain U+ town centres. centres?
 2. Will the policy protect or enhance open areas outside the town centre?
 2. No direct link.
-0 SEA 7: To retain and enhance the factors which are conducive to 1.
-Does the policy protect, employment The policy does not protect employment opportunities.
-The policy identifies this site as suitable for regeneration which could include new commercial uses which could help to deliver improved employment opportunities in this = U+
+0 SEA 7: To retain and enhance the 1.
+Does the policy protect, 1.
+The policy does not protect employment opportunities. = factors which are conducive to employment 2.
+The policy identifies this site as suitable for regeneration which could include new commercial uses which could help to deliver improved employment opportunities in this U +